rnmods/.github/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 - You must provide a **minimal and easy-to-run** reproduction of your issue - [how to create a minimal reproduction?](https://stackoverflow.com/help/mcve).
 We're a small team of maintainers and do not have time to try reproduce bugs ourselves.
+- If the bug involves certain file, please attach the file in the bug report.
-- Provide a link to the repo that reproduces the bug.
+- Provide a code snippet or link to a repo that reproduces the bug.
 - Provide other samples: error messages / stack traces, screenshots, gifs, as suitable.
 -->